postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

   October 17, 2022
 </p>

 Machine learning architectures can be some of the most complex, expensive and _difficult_ arenas in modern systems.
 The number of technologies and the amount of required hardware compete for tightening headcount, hosting, and latency budgets.
-Unfortunately, the trend in industry is only getting worse along these lines, with increased usage of state-of-the-art architectures that center around data warehouses, microservices and NoSQL databases.
+Unfortunately, the trend in the industry is only getting worse along these lines, with increased usage of state-of-the-art architectures that center around data warehouses, microservices and NoSQL databases.

 PostgresML is a simpler alternative to that ever-growing complexity.
-In this post, we explore some additional performance benefits of a more elegant architecture and discover that PostgresML outperforms traditional Python microservices by a factor of 8 in local tests and by a factor of 40 on AWS EC2.
+In this post, we explore some additional performance benefits of a more elegant architecture and discover that PostgresML outperforms traditional Python microservices by a **factor of 8** in local tests and by a **factor of 40** on AWS EC2.

 ## Candidate architectures